- 1 How to Avoid Gmail Promotion Tab : Table of Contents

-How can I disable the promotions tab in Gmail?
+3. How can I disable the promotions tab in Gmail?

-Go to the gear shaped icon (settings) in the top right corner.
-Disable the promotions option in setup inbox.
+Go to the gear-shaped icon (settings) in the top right corner.
+Disable the promotions option in the setup inbox.

-How can I delete the emails in the promotions tab in Gmail?
+3. How can I delete the emails in the promotions tab in Gmail?